h2oai/pystacknet/README.md

 restacking   |  True for [restacking](https://github.com/kaz-Anova/StackNet#restacking-mode) else False use_proba   |  When evaluating the metric, it will use probabilities instead of class predictions if `use_proba==True` use_retraining   |  If `True` it does one model based on the whole training data in order to score the test data.
-Otherwise it takes the average of all models used in the folds ( however this takes more memory and there is no guarantee that it will work better.) random_state   |  WInteger for randomised procedures n_jobs   |   Number of models to run in parallel.
+Otherwise it takes the average of all models used in the folds ( however this takes more memory and there is no guarantee that it will work better.) random_state   |  Integer for randomised procedures n_jobs   |   Number of models to run in parallel.
 This is independent of any extra threads allocated n_jobs   |   Number of models to run in parallel.
 This is independent of any extra threads allocated from the selected algorithms. e.g. it is possible to run 4 models in parallel where one is a randomforest that runs on 10 threads (it selected). verbose   |   Integer value higher than zero to allow printing at the console.